zio/zio-telemetry/README.md

              .log("doing some serious work here!")
              .span("child span")

-// read back a baggage item using teh companion object instead of a combinator val baggageIO = Telemetry.getBaggage("foo")
+// read back a baggage item using the companion object instead of a combinator val baggageIO = Telemetry.getBaggage("foo")

 ```

 To propagate contexts across process boundaries, extraction and injection can be used.
 The current span context is injected into a carrier, which is passed through some side channel to the next process.
 There it is injected back and a child span of it is started.
 For the example we use the standardized `TextMap` carrier.
-For details about extraction and injection, please refer to [Opentracing Documentation][otr-inject-extract].
+For details about extraction and injection, please refer to [OpenTracing Documentation][otr-inject-extract].

 Due to the use of the (mutable) opentracing carrier APIs, injection and extraction are not referentially transparent.